Resources & FAQs

 • What is Skipjack Wind?

 Skipjack Wind is a 966-megawatt offshore wind energy project that will power over 300,000 homes in the region and create significant economic opportunities for local businesses.
-Skipjack Wind is scheduled to be operational in the second quarter of 2026.
+Skipjack Wind is a 1GW offshore wind energy project that will power over 300,000 homes in the region and create significant economic opportunities for local businesses.

 • Who is Ørsted?